calaldees/teacherEducation/teacherEducation/_sessions.md

     * [[automated_tests]] and fast feedback cycle
     * [[bebras]] problems
 * Mentor
+    * OneNote
+        * How does the department use AfL to inform practice and curriculum development, how is it evident in planning?
+What is good practice?
+        * How does AfL inform the structure of learning in lessons?
+        * How does the department use feedback and self and peer assessment?
+How is homework used to inform AfL?
+    * Guidance
         * Exploration of formal assessment processes and exam board specifications - What is an effective assessment?
         * How is assessment integrated into the department?
 How do we use the data gathered?
         * How should data be used in the pupil progress evidence bundles?